 Promises and Expectations

 We investigate why people keep their promises in the absence of external enforcement mechanisms and reputational effects.
-In a controlled economic laboratory experiment we show that exogenous variation of second-order expectations (promisors' expectations about promisees' expectations that the promise will be kept) leads to a significant change in promisor behavior.
-We document for the first time that a promisor's aversion to disappoint the promisee's expectation leads her to keep her promise.
-We propose a simple theory of lexicographic promise keeping that is supported by our results and nests the findings of previous contributions as special cases.
+In a controlled laboratory experiment we show that exogenous variation of second-order expectations (promisors' expectations about promisees' expectations) leads to a significant change in promisor behavior.
+We provide evidence that a promisor's aversion to disappointing a promisee's expectation leads her to behave more generously.
+We propose and estimate a simple model of conditional guilt aversion that is supported by our results and nests the findings of previous contributions as special cases.

 Keywords: Promises, Expectations, Beliefs, Contracts